Fluotop/Project1/README.md

 - Fraction of data used for training: The % split of the data to be used in training.
 - \# Fold Crossvalidation: The amount of crossvalidation groups are created when training the model.
 Performance of the created model can be assessed by comparing the return with a buy and hold strategy (top left), The actions of the model are shown in the confusion matrix (top right), The precision, recall, f1-score and overall accuracy are shown in the classification report (bottem left).
 An estimate of the prediction time is shown in the bottom right.

 ![2](https://user-images.githubusercontent.com/61277099/148615178-6e14fde3-2ee5-44fe-aef6-d138ba0ec5a1.png)

 **Results**
 [TODO]
 Shows the current prediction

 ![3](https://user-images.githubusercontent.com/61277099/148615183-aaaea27b-0710-4af8-8d5b-7e57c39b5735.png)

 TODO:
--Fix layout
+- Fix layout
--Build result tab
+- Build result tab
--Manually check made predictions
+- Manually check made predictions
--Input european stock api's
+- Input european stock api's
--Connect output to banking applications
+- Connect output to banking applications